davidsword/network-rest-site-list/README.md

-# Wordpress Plugin - Network Rest Site List
+# WordPress Plugin - Network Rest Site List

-Simple small Wordpress plugin that creates a REST endpoint to list all sites and their IDs in a Wordpress Multisite Network.
+Simple small WordPress plugin that creates a REST endpoint to list all sites and their IDs in a WordPress Multisite Network.
 Similar to wp-cli's `wp site list` command.

 🚀 Access the endpoint with `/wp-json/ntwrkrst/v1/wpsitelist` - which returns: